barebox/barebox/Documentation/boards/imx/amazon-kindle-4-5.rst

-The Kindle Models No. D01100 (Kindle Wi-Fi, also known as No-Touch or K4NT), D01200 (Kindle Touch) and EY21 (Paperwhite) are refered as the Kindle 4th and 5th generation.
+The Kindle Models No. D01100 (Kindle Wi-Fi, also known as No-Touch or K4NT), D01200 (Kindle Touch) and EY21 (Paperwhite) are referred to as the Kindle 4th and 5th generation.
 Those e-book readers share a common set of hardware:

-* a Freescale i.MX50 SOC
+* a Freescale i.MX50 SoC
 * 2 or 4GiB eMMC
 * a MC13892 PMIC